prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 Here `_base.tsx` is the main layout which contains the sidebar shared by most pages.
 Then there’s the `_base.$username.tsx` layout, which is a nested layout within the base layout and contains the profile header and the tabs for tweets, replies, and likes.
 The `._index.tsx` represents `/` URL for the given layout.

-Here is also a representation of these routes work for the user profile page in the app:
+The following is a representation of these routes work for the user profile page in the app:

 {% image "remix-layout-for-user-profile-page.png", "Remix Layout for User Profile Page" %}